yifso/nteract/docs/groups/mythic-group.md

   key: "codeMirror",
 });
 ```

-Now `codeMirrorConfig()` will give you e.g. with above option `{tabSize: 4}`, with default values properly handled.
+The  `codeMirrorConfig()` provides an above option `{tabSize: 4}`, with proper default values.

-You can also get all options:
+All options are available with the code below.

 ```javascript
 import { allConfigOptions } from "@nteract/mythic-configuration";